epam/edp-headlamp/README.md

 ## Overview

-EDP Admin Console v2.0 is new version of [EDP Admin Console](https://github.com/epam/edp-admin-console), build on top of [Headlamp](https://github.com/kinvolk/headlamp).
-All functionally specific to EDP written as plugins for a Headlamp.
+EDP Admin Console v2.0 is a new version of [EDP Admin Console](https://github.com/epam/edp-admin-console), built on the top of [Headlamp](https://github.com/kinvolk/headlamp).
+All EDP-specific functionality is written as Headlamp plugins.

 https://user-images.githubusercontent.com/4813007/178267935-1a87d0dc-d015-4184-8109-d375030671d4.mp4

-### Screenshots
+### Assets

 <table>
     <tr>